-"This past winter, you know, we had the planner torn down and had opportunities to talk with Precision about some of the new things that they have to go forward, and we volunteered to do the beta testing on the FurrowForce.
+"This past winter, you know, we had the planter torn down and had opportunities to talk with Precision Planting about some of the new things that they have to go forward, and we volunteered to do the beta testing on the FurrowForce.
 We put four rows on, we put one between the transport wheels, and then we put one kinda in the middle where there were no transport wheels on both sides.

 And then we went out in a field where we were gonna just plant some cucumbers this, spring, put some corn in a hopper, went out, and made a run.

 Compared to the system that we were currently using, there was a significant difference in the stage one wheels—notched wheels—where it's just squeezing the soil in where we had the double disc open this trench.
 The stage one wheels closed it up just perfect.

 And then we had the stage two of the stitch wheels.
 And, you know, they left a groove there.
 They kind of removed some trash and we liked what we saw.